Assessing Credit Score Prediction Reliability Using Bootstrap Resampling

 Developing the Predictive Model Framework

-This tutorial employs logistic regression as the predictive modeling technique.
-Logistic regression represents the industry standard for credit risk modeling due to its interpretability and regulatory acceptance.
-The model specification incorporates typical credit variables including loan amount, income, and credit history metrics.
+This post uses logistic regression — the industry standard for credit risk modeling, valued for its interpretability and regulatory acceptance.
+The model includes typical credit variables: loan amount, income, and credit history metrics.

 glm_model <- function(df){